Charles Bewley: Anti-Semitism

-The first indication that Bewley was anti-Semitic was in Berlin in 1921.
-The new Irish state was not yet formally recognised.
-Bewley was the Irish consul for trade.
-Michael Collins sent Robert Briscoe to buy guns.
-At the time, Briscoe was an IRA quartermaster.
-In time he would play an important political role and would be the first Jewish Lord Mayor of Dublin.
-Bewley and Briscoe went to a Jewish-owned music hall in the Tauenzien Palast, but, after Briscoe left, it was reported that Bewley insulted Judaism and was thrown out.
-There was a drunken brawl.
+The first indication that Bewley was anti-Semitic came in Berlin in 1921, where Bewley was the Irish consul for trade.
+The new Irish state was not yet formally recognised, and the Irish leader, Michael Collins, asked Robert Briscoe, an IRA quartermaster, to buy guns.
+In time, Briscoe would play an important political role and would be the first Jewish Lord Mayor of Dublin.
+Bewley and Briscoe went to a Jewish-owned music hall in the Tauenzien Palast, but, after Briscoe left, it was reported that Bewley insulted Judaism and was thrown out, resulting in a drunken brawl.
 John Chartres, the head of the Irish Bureau, was going to take action, but the Irish Civil War broke out.
-Briscoe took the anti-Treaty side (which lost), while Bewley returned to Dublin, took the pro-treaty side and prosecuted anti-Treaty prisoners in the courts.
+Briscoe took the losing anti-Treaty side, while Bewley returned to Dublin, took the pro-Treaty side, and prosecuted anti-Treaty prisoners in the courts.

-In March 1922 George Gavan Duffy wrote to Ernest Blythe opposing Bewley's appointment as an Irish envoy to Germany: "...there is a great objection to appointing him to such a post in Germany, because his semitic [sic] convictions are so pronounced that it would be very difficult for him to deal properly with all the persons and questions within the scope of an Envoy to Berlin, where the Jewish element is very strong."
+In March 1922, George Gavan Duffy wrote to Ernest Blythe opposing Bewley's appointment as an Irish envoy to Germany: "...there is a great objection to appointing him to such a post in Germany, because his semitic [sic] convictions are so pronounced that it would be very difficult for him to deal properly with all the persons and questions within the scope of an Envoy to Berlin, where the Jewish element is very strong."
 Gavan Duffy suggested instead that Munich or Vienna might be more suitable, "... as the same considerations would not arise in those places".